-Provide outreach contact with youth and other service providers across San Mateo County about youth services available within the community including shelter, health care, substance abuse, and general support services.
+Provide outreach contact for youth and other service providers across San Mateo County regarding youth services available within the community including shelter, health care, substance abuse, and general support services.

 - a.
-Provide a total of two thousand five hundred (2,500) street-based, mailing, and community outreach contacts with youth and other service providers in San Mateo County. - Report on existing data on the number of street-based and community outreach contacts with youth in San Mateo County who are emancipated foster care youth.
+Provide a total of two thousand five hundred (2,500) street-based, mailing, and community outreach contacts with youth and other service providers in San Mateo County. - b.
+Report existing data on the number of street-based and community outreach contacts with emancipated foster care youth in San Mateo County.